swc-project/swc/CONTRIBUTING.md

     cargo test --all --no-default-features --features swc_v2 --features filesystem_cache
     ```

-    **TIP**: If you are seeing errors while attempting to run the commands above, we usually do not run all tests at once.
-Instead, we run tests per package ([see below](#running-tests-per-package)), which you can use to verify your environment setup.
+    **TIP**: If you see errors while attempting to run the commands above, we usually do not run all tests at once.
+Instead, we run tests per package ([see below](#running-tests-per-package)), which you can use to verify your local setup.

 ## Running tests per package